 We used the iFLYTEK English text analysis tool to get the phoneme transcriptions of the texts in the provided dataset.
-The accent, phrase boundary and boundary tone in the token and breaking indices(ToBI) set were predicted using the same method as that used in last year[2].
+The accent, phrase boundary and boundary tone in the token and breaking indices(ToBI) set were predicted using the same method as that used before years[20].